gmansilla/s3-static-hosting/README.md

 $cdk deploy
 ```

+Pay attention to the Output of this command as this will tell you the URL of your new website.

+The URL should be next to ```s3-static-hosting.S3bucketwebsiteurl```

+## Last comments ##
 Once the deployment is done, you can open your AWS Console and navigate to S3.
 You'll see two buckets created:
 "s3-static-hosting-myhostingbucketXYZ" and "cdktooljit-stagingbucket-XYZ" (XYZ is just a placeholder, you'll see you get a random string)